Jwho303/UnityInMemoryDatabase/README.md

 A base system which should be use to drive all the behaviour for a type of `TableEntry`.

 ### Entity Pool System
 An child of `EntitySystem` which marries in an `EntityPool`.
-This ensures that there is an instantiated object for an new database entry and vice versa.
+This ensures that there is an instantiated object for a new database entry and vice versa.

 ## Example Project
 https://jwho303.itch.io/inmemorydatabase